MarcisGailitis/GCP---Associate-Cloud-Engineer/2 Essential Google Cloud Infrastructure -  Foundation.md

 #### 4.12.1.
 Boot disk

 - VM comes with a single root persistent disk
-- Image is loaded onto root disk during first boot
+- Image is loaded onto the root disk during the first boot
   - Bootable: you can attach to a VM and oot from it
   - Durable: can survive VM terminate
 - Some OS images are customized for Compute Engine